We talked about everything from rocking your career to saving massive amounts of money to side hustles.

 He put me up for promotions and stretch opportunities, went to bat for me for raises, and he offered consistent support and guidance in both professional and personal matters.

-As I’m writing this, I’m thinking “WHY did I ever leave that job?” ..Although, I know did it because FIRE calls and my current opportunity allows me to hit FIRE sooner.
+As I’m writing this, I’m thinking “WHY did I ever leave that job?” ..Although, I know did it because FIRE calls and my current opportunity allows me to hit FIRE sooner and is a great opportunity.

 Speaking of FIRE, I’ve been lucky enough to have FIRE mentors as well.
 I attended the Chautauqua in Ecuador and got a chance to have 1×1 time and develop relationships with a few awesome FIRE bloggers.